 There are two wind ensembles available for students at the Mary Pappert School of Music—the Wind Symphony and the Symphony Band.
-Both ensembles are under the direction of Dr. James Gourlay.
-Using the player pool concept, the ensemble performs music ranging from works requiring as few as eight players to as many as 45.
+Using the player pool concept, the ensemble performs music ranging from works requiring as few as 8 players to as many as 45.
 Flexible instrumentation provides members with a variety of responsibilities, challenges, and playing experiences.

-In addition to performances for major musical conventions, the Wind Symphony has been a featured ensemble at four separate Eastern Division conferences of CBDNA and MENC and three PMEA (Pennsylvania Music Educators Conference)conferences, most recently in April 2016 in Hershey, PA.
+In addition to performances for major musical conventions, the Wind Symphony has been a featured ensemble at four separate Eastern Division conferences of CBDNA and MENC and three PMEA (Pennsylvania Music Educators Conference) conferences.
 In 2004, the Wind Symphony made its Carnegie Hall Debut in New York City.
 The Wind Symphony is continually active in commissioning new works by America's leading composers, presenting numerous premieres, and hosting on-campus visits of Emmy- and Pulitzer Prize-winning guest composers ranging from Norman Dello Joio, Morten Gould and Vincent Persichetti to Michael Daugherty and David Maslanka.
 A vast array of renowned conductors and soloists have also appeared as guests with the ensemble.